Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 2. Run Recuva Recovery Wizard

-- Download and install Recuva free version from the official website.
+- Download and install Recuva free version.

 - Run Recuva wizard and click on Next.